ooni/ooni.org/content/support/faq.md

 ### Where does OONI publish data?

-Every day, we publish measurements from around the world via the following two resources:
+In real-time, we publish measurements from around the world via the following resources:

 * **[OONI Explorer](https://explorer.ooni.org/):** Web interface for
 exploring OONI measurements